 Allow the heat and weight of the iron to do the pressing.
 Avoid moving the iron back and forth vigorously across the surface of your quilt blocks because the movement will probably stretch them out of shape.

 You can use more movement when pressing large pieces of fabric, and sometimes it's necessary to work into a seam allowance with the tip or side of the iron but take care not to pull and tug with too much enthusiasm.

 Quilters disagree on whether or not to steam-press.
 It could contribute to stretch, but sometimes steam is helpful.

 Can help you square-up a skewed block

 Produces crisply pressed seam allowances and fabrics

-- If you tug at a block that's been dampened with steam, it is more likely to stretch.
+Tugging at a block that's been dampened with steam could make it stretch